larami10/News-Service-NodeJS-Express/README.md

 ## How to use the Project

-You can clone the repository and navigate to '4 News Service MVC with Sessions' folder.
+You can clone the repository and:

 ### To Run Server